Bachelor of Communication - Information Design

 What kinds of work experience opportunities may be available?

 The Bachelor of Communication - Information Design degree was created to develop communications professionals who, through the use of traditional and evolving design principles, create information that is clear, concise and effective.
-More than graphic design, students understand the importance of content management, typography, strong writing and project management in the creation of print and web based products.
+More than graphic design and writing, students understand the importance of content management, typography and project management in the creation of print and web-based products.

-Students enroled in this degree program will complete their work terms in a variety of sectors in Alberta, outside the province or internationally.
-Students work in industries such as publishing, design, information technology, oil & gas, engineering, health, government, finance and nonprofit.
-Students may find themselves working as graphic designers, production assistants, web designers, intranet developers, writers and/or editors for both print and web.
-They may also take a more technical role working as a technical writer, editor, content developer, researcher, trainer or Internet/intranet developer.
+Students enrolled in this degree program will complete their work terms in a variety of sectors in Alberta, outside the province or internationally.
+Students work in industries such as publishing, design, information technology, oil and gas, engineering, health, government, finance and non-profit.
+Students may find themselves working as graphic designers, technical writers, web designers, intranet developers, writers and/or editors for both print and web.
+They may also take on roles working as an instructional designer, editor, content developer or researcher.

 How do I prepare for my work experience term(s)?